minneapolisdan/ndsu-ag/pages/other.md

 > The Non-ag Content part of the project focuses on the auditing, re-organizing, and migration of non-ag (community, family, food, health, horticulture, and money) NDSU Extension content.

-This is the largely same content described above in the Extension section of the project overview.
-For the purposes of this project EC assumes all of the content will live in Extension section of the website, under the appropriate program or department.
+This is largely the same content described above in the Extension section of the project overview.
+For the purposes of this project EC assumes all of the content will live in the Extension section of the website, under the appropriate program or department.

-**Questions**
+**Questions:**

 * Gravity Switch is developing a new content architecture for this that will presumably differ from the structure outlined in the project overview -- when will this work be complete?
 * We are assuming it will not introduce new content types or functionality beyond what is described above?
 * Need clarity on 4-H -- we assume if it is included it will function the same as the rest?

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLScKG1p-3Ziupjn8VlFMwVDa0vOwy6qk5_wPFh_ZWV1Rdya-6w/viewform?usp=sf_link" target="_blank">Answer Non-ag Content questions 🤔</a>

 ### 2. Central services

 Central services are external services provided by NDSU that will be used to pull in content throughout the new website.
 These include:

-* **Directories**
+* **Directory**
 * **News**
 * **Newsletters**